 The Perfect Homemade Holiday

-When thinking of a traditional Thanksgiving feast, pictures of oven-roasted turkey surrounded by all the trimmings usually come to mind.
+The traditional Thanksgiving feast is thought to be oven-roasted turkey surrounded by all the trimmings.
 What most people don't know is that culinary historians believe that much of the original Thanksgiving meal consisted of seafood.
 With that in mind, we invite you to dive in and celebrate the holidays as the early settlers did – with an abundance of fresh, local seafood.
-But don't worry, there is still plenty of roasted turkey, stuffing, squash and green bean casserole to go around as well!
+Don't worry, there is still plenty of roasted turkey, stuffing, squash, and green bean casserole to go around as well!

-Start off with a first course from one of North Carolina’s first seaport towns, Southport, and the iconic Ports of Call restaurant.
-Featured on their Thanksgiving Menu, the Pumpkin and Apple Bisque celebrates the flavors of fall by blending pumpkin, cinnamon and crisp gala apples and then topping it off with candied walnuts and a dollop of crème fraiche.
+Begin with a first course from one of North Carolina’s first seaport towns, Southport, at the iconic Ports of Call restaurant.
+Featured on their Thanksgiving Menu, the Pumpkin and Apple Bisque celebrates the flavors of fall by blending pumpkin, cinnamon, and crisp gala apples and then topping it off with candied walnuts and a dollop of crème Fraiche.

 For a crowd-pleasing dish that will steal the show, replace the roast turkey with a Calabash Steam Pot, a low country boil recipe provided by the Waterfront Seafood Shack.
 Loaded with shrimp, crab, potatoes, corn, and sausage this seafood extravaganza will convert even the hard-core turkey traditionalists in your household.

-If you’d rather ditch the pots and pans, NC’s Brunswick Islands offers delicious options for a delectable takeout Thanksgiving meal so that you can spend less time in the kitchen and more time making memories with your family!
-The Boundary House, Ports of Call, Causeway Gourmet, Jinks Creek, The Purple Onion Cafe and The Oyster Rock all either serve, offer to-go or have catering options for a fabulous Thanksgiving meal without the fuss.
+If you’d rather ditch the pots and pans, NC’s Brunswick Islands offers delicious options for a delectable takeout Thanksgiving meal!
+Traditionally, The Boundary House, Ports of Call, The Oyster Rock, Salt64, The Purple Onion Cafe, Calabash Deli, Castaway Grill, and Shagger Jacks all either serve, offer to-go, or have catering options for a fabulous Thanksgiving meal without the fuss (check back for updates to this list).
 There are plenty of options for traditional Thanksgiving fixings of green bean amandine and buttered whole kernel corn, as well as additional options like tangy shrimp skewers and crab dip you can find only in the Brunswick Islands.
 Anything you get is sure to fill your heart and your stomach over the joyous holiday weekend.

 An After-Dinner Adventure

 Want to walk off that Thanksgiving feast?
 There is nowhere better for a stroll than the Brunswick Islands’ 45 miles of pristine beaches, and fall brings with it a special treat.
 Due to the earth’s rotation and the unique east-west orientation of the Brunswick islands, the sun both sets and rises over the ocean this time of year.
-This special “fall-nomenon” is a rarity on the east coast and makes for a beautiful after meal stroll along the shoreline.
+This special “fall-nomenon” is a rarity on the East Coast and makes for a beautiful after-meal stroll along the shoreline.
 And as captivating as the sunset is, don’t forget to look down while out on the beach.
-The shells are bountiful this time of year, and with moderate water temperatures you can still stick your toes in the ocean without getting cold before heading back home and hopefully finding that someone has done the dishes while you were out.
+The shells are bountiful this time of year, and with moderate water temperatures, you can still stick your toes in the ocean without getting cold before heading back home to hopefully find that someone finished the dishes while you were out.

-Whether celebrating time-honored holiday traditions, or starting new ones, NC’s Brunswick Islands has something special to make your Thanksgiving memorable.
-For more information on North Carolina's Brunswick Islands and to start planning your next getaway, please visit www.ncbrunswick.com.
+Whether celebrating time-honored holiday traditions or starting new ones, NC’s Brunswick Islands has something special to make your Thanksgiving memorable.
+For more information on North Carolina's Brunswick Islands and to start planning your next getaway, visit here.